Title I AMO Schools – Improvement Plan Required

 - Title I schools with subgroups not meeting AMOs must create a school improvement plan using Indistar that includes indicators selected by the school improvement team.

 - VDOE’s Office of School Improvement (OSI) provides a series of recorded training sessions to assist schools required to use the Indistar planning tool to create a school improvement plan.

 - Indistar is a web-based tool for assessing, planning, implementing, and monitoring progress toward achieving rapid improvement school indicators.
 It was developed by the Center on Innovations in Learning with funding by the U.S. Department of Education and is used in at least 25 states.

 - It is the responsibility of the school division to monitor school improvement plans in Indistar®.
 A division staff person must be assigned to the school leadership team.

-- Schools, including those with existing school improvement plans, must create an Indistar plan that includes the following required components:
+- Schools, including those with existing school improvement plans, must create an Indistar plan.
+Highly recommended components of the plan include:

 - An identification process (including ongoing conversations with instructional leadership teams and data points to be used) for all students at risk of failing or in need of targeted interventions;

 - A tiered, differentiated intervention process to assign research-based interventions aligned with the individual needs of identified students (the process includes a description of how interventions are selected and assigned to students as well as the frequency and duration of interventions for Tier 2 and Tier 3 students);